kindrt/ece220/README.md

-# ece220
-Code for my ECE220 course
+Code for my ECE220 course in Fall 2023